jonathanye29/unit3_project/README.md

 data = db.search(query)
 db.close()
 ```
 The program above details how the application will access the database and search for the flight the user is looking for.
 I executed a query in the program that selects specific data from a specifc table within the database.

+This code queries a database table called allflights using the database_worker function and the unit3project.db database file.
+The SQL query is constructed using the f-string formatting and searches for all the rows in the table where the flight_number is equal to the text entered in an element with an id of flight_number or the date is equal to the text entered in an element with an id of date.
+The search method of the database_worker class is used to execute the SQL query and retrieve the matching data from the database.
+The retrieved data is stored in the data variable.

 I use this select query method in other parts of the program such as the login system.
 The program takes the username inputted by the user to try and select a match within the users table to see if the user exists.
 This fulfills the third criteria by allowing the user to search for flights by date and flight number to locate specific flights.
 Further, I use this select query method in other parts of the program such as the login, airport map, and flight statistics system.

 ### Airport Flight Map System
 #### Plotting Airport Map